Frijol/climate-change/GLOSSARY.md

 ## PZEV
 Partial Zero-Emission Vehicle: low-emission conventional internal combustion vehicles with extended emissions system warranties [EIA, 35][EIA]

+## radiation illness
+immediate sickness from exposure to 100 rem or more of radiation, resulting in nausea, loss of hair, and weakness

+## reactivity incident
+in nuclear physics, if something goes wrong in neutron moderation and a chain reaction begins to build up

 ## rebound effect
 e.g. a low-carbon technology is more convenient than a high-carbon technology, so we use it more, and end up using more carbon than previously [Berners-Lee, 16][Berners-Lee]

 ## refractometer
 a tool to measure Brix - looks like a small spyglass

+## rem
+the unit measure of radiation exposure

 ## REIPPP
 Renewable Energy Independent Power Producer Procurement